len/Cuis-Smalltalk-DWM/README.md

 ## Installation

 Install it as a Cuis package from a file list window.
-For customization, edit DWMTheme>>initialize WindowManager>>keyStroke:morph.
+For customization, edit DWMTheme>>initialize and WindowManager>>keyStroke:morph.

 To activate it you must select the DWMTheme from the world menu or by doing "DWMTheme beCurrent", then close all windows.